shopstic/chopsticks/README.md

 ## chopsticks-kvdb-*

-[Akka Streams](https://doc.akka.io/docs/akka/current/stream/index.html) integration with 2 of the world's best open-source, embedded, ordered key-value storage engines: [LMDB](http://www.lmdb.tech/doc/) and [RocksDB](https://github.com/facebook/rocksdb), with a clear asbtraction layer to integrate with more engines in the futures.
+[Akka Streams](https://doc.akka.io/docs/akka/current/stream/index.html) integration with 2 of the world's best open-source, embedded, ordered key-value storage engines: [LMDB](http://www.lmdb.tech/doc/) and [RocksDB](https://github.com/facebook/rocksdb), with a clear asbtraction layer to integrate with more engines in the future.

 To use, add the corresponding modules to your `build.sbt`.
 For example: